Remains of an elegiac day – part 1 – Omaha Beach

 Utah Beach wasn’t included in the original plans for Operation Overlord (the code name for the plan to retake Europe) but was added by Generals Dwight Eisenhower and Bernard Montgomery after they saw the initial plans.
 It entailed expanding the necessary forces from three amphibious divisions and half an airborne division to five amphibious and three airborne divisions.

-(United States Military Academy Department of History – Public Domain)
+[Map from United States Military Academy Department of History – Public Domain.]

 There was a twofold objective for widening the scale of the invasion (from approximately 40 kilometers to nearly 80) and for making the landing at this point on the Cotentin Peninsula.
 Widening the scale would, in theory, make it more difficult for the Germans to respond.
 Second, by landing on this beach, though it was separated from the other landing beaches by the double river mouth of the rivers Douvre and Vire and by Pointe-du-Hoc (the latter would be assaulted by three companies of the 2nd Ranger Battalion and their efforts would prove crucial to the success at Omaha), the Allies hoped to accelerate the capture of the port at Cherbourg.